-I have a medical condition requiring that I park close to my hall and academic buildings; can I do this?
-Employees and students with cars with state-issued handicapped plates can be parked in handicapped spaces if operated by the person for whom the plates were issued or is being used to transport the authorized person, but need to be registered with the parking office.
-Students who have a medical condition but do not have a handicapped plate can meet with the Health Center staff who will issue authorization for a medical pass.
-Faculty and staff members who have a medical condition but do not have a handicapped plate can obtain medical parking by presenting a doctor's note requesting such parking.
+I have a medical condition requiring that I have close proximity parking near my hall and academic buildings; can I do this?
+Employees and students with state-issued handicapped placards can be parked in handicapped spaces if operated by the person for whom the placard/plates were issued or is being used to transport the authorized person, but need to be registered with the parking office.
+Please be aware that you will be responsible for any parking citation fees incurred if parked outside of student parking.
+We are not able to guarantee ticket fees being waived after receiving an approved parking accommodation from Campus Health Services or Disability Services.
+Park in appropriate parking spaces for your assigned decal until you receive the approved parking accommodation.
+Students who have a medical condition but do not have a handicapped plate can meet with the Health Center staff for any short-term medical issues (injuries, etc), or contact Disability Services if it is a chronic long-term issue to be considered for a medical pass.
+Faculty and staff members who have a medical condition but do not have a handicapped plate should contact the Director of Accessible Education and 504 Coordinator Madeline Peters.at x3586.